sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/README.md

 ## Contribute

-To learn how to contribute to the project, see the Contributor's Guide.[Contributor's Guide](standalone-node/docs/contribution.md).
+To learn how to contribute to the project, see the [Contributor's Guide](standalone-node/docs/contribution.md).

 ## Community and Support

 To learn more about the project, its community, and governance, visit the Edge Orchestrator Community.

-For support, start with Troubleshooting [Troubleshooting section](standalone-node/docs/user-guide/Get-Started-Guide.md#troubleshooting).
+For support, see the [Troubleshooting section of the Get Started Guide](standalone-node/docs/user-guide/Get-Started-Guide.md#troubleshooting).

 ## License